San Diego County Credit Union Review: Financial Services for Employees and Residents of Southern California

 - Membership is required

-- APYs are low compared to online banks
+- APYs are comparatively low

 About San Diego County Credit Union